SPARKLING: Balancing Signal Preservation and Symmetry Breaking for Width-Progressive Learning: RMS Scale Consistency of Activation

 \subsection{RMS-Preserving Expansion Improves Late-Stage Convergence.}

 \textbf{Experimental Setup.} We conduct progressive-learning experiments on OLMoE~\cite{muennighoff2025olmoe} with 0.5\,B active parameters and 2.5\,B total parameters, trained for $200$\,B tokens in total using AdamW optimizer.
 We perform a mid-stage width expansion at $100$\,B tokens and then continue to train the expanded model for the remaining $100$\,B tokens under the same training recipe.
+We retain the original OLMoE pre-norm configuration throughout all our experiments to enable a controlled comparison against the established baseline.
 Details of the experimental setup are provided in Appendix~\ref{app:details_experimental_setup}.